C8 Class Action Settlement

 What is the status of the C-8 class action litigation against DuPont?

 A settlement was reached with DuPont in the original (Leach v.
 E. I. DuPont) class action lawsuit.
 The entire settlement was approved and ratified by the Court on February 28, 2005.
 The ratified settlement provided for payment of $70 million for a health and education project for the benefit of class members.
 With interest, the actual budget exceeded $71 million.
 The settlement also mandated that DuPont pay for the installation of state-of-the-art water treatment technology for the six identified water districts and private wells to clean C-8 in the water supply to the lowest practicable levels.
 Although DuPont became less than cooperative during implementation, over $20 million has been paid by DuPont for the mandated water filtering.
 Water in all six affected districts is now filtered to a level where C-8 is nearly non-detectable.
 In addition, as a result of the settlement, DuPont was forced to pay more than $30 million to fund a health study, utilizing a panel of three highly credentialed epidemiologists, to determine whether there are any probable links between C-8 exposure and adverse health effects in humans.
 The C8 Science Panel began announcing its initial probable link findings in December of 2011 and finished its work with final probable link findings which conclusively link C-8 exposure to six human diseases which were finalized to the court by agreement of the parties as of January 28, 2013.
 Based on the probable link findings of the C8 Science Panel, DuPont is required to make funds available (up to $235 million if necessary) for the medical monitoring of class members.
 Medical monitoring in that context means testing to detect the presence of, or likely beginning of, any C-8 linked diseases.
 That testing is conducted through the C8 Medical Monitoring Program which is now available to all eligible class members.
 Funding under this program is only provided for testing-not treatment.
 Class member rights to pursue claims for treatment expenses (and other losses) related to C8 linked diseases were preserved separately under the 2005 class action settlement.
 Several thousand class members who have been diagnosed with C8 linked diseases are currently pursuing personal injury damage claims for harms and losses caused to them by C8 poisoning.
 Multiple jury trials have resulted in verdicts and additional trials are either underway or currently being scheduled for presentation to juries.
-To request additional information, or if you have any questions, please contact us through this website or call us toll free at 800-797-9730.
+To request additional information, or if you have any questions, please contact us through this website at 800-797-9730.

 What is Hill, Peterson, Carper, Bee & Deitzler, PLLC, doing in C-8 class action litigation?

 Hill, Peterson, Carper, Bee & Deitzler, P.L.L.C. is one of three law firms designated as lead class counsel representing the people (in the impacted water zone) who have consumed water contaminated with C-8, which came from the DuPont Washington Works plant, located in Wood County, West Virginia.
 Our law firm has been involved in the investigation and litigation of this matter with our co-class counsel from the very beginning, resulting in suit being filed against DuPont in August 2001.
 Our co-counsel on C8 cases are Taft, Stettinius & Hollister LLP and Winter & Johnson PLLC.
 Together, we have worked with many experts in developing the evidence and proof necessary to bring this matter to a fair and just conclusion.
 Those experts include medical doctors, toxicologists, and chemists.
 We have also provided valuable information to the United States Environmental Protection Agency.
 As a result, that agency has brought charges of violations of environmental laws against DuPont for the manner in which DuPont has caused many people to be exposed to this toxic chemical.
 C-8 class action litigation clients of this law firm have personal access to a client website which provides a convenient way to access attorney/client protected information at the appropriate time.
 (Clients are provided an individual user name and password for access to the confidential website.)
-To request additional information, or if you have any questions, please contact us through this website or call us toll free at 800-797-9730.
+To request additional information, or if you have any questions, please contact us through this website at 800-797-9730.

 Do I have a claim in the settled Leach (Leach v.
 E. I. DuPont) C-8 class action?

 If you have lived in one of the six C-8 contaminated areas referenced above or used one of the specified private water wells, and have consumed water contaminated with C-8 from such sources for at least one year during the time prior to December 4, 2004 when the C8 contamination reached the threshold level of 0.05 ppb or greater at the qualifying source, you are a member of the Leach class action (unless you are one of the individuals who opted out of the lawsuit in 2005– the time limit for those individuals as to past claims is likely expired).
 Any class member who suffers from, suffered in the past from, or subsequently acquires, one of the six C8 linked diseases (or the class member’s beneficiaries in the event of death of the affected person) has a class action based right to make an individual claim for compensation arising from the adverse impact suffered as a result of DuPont’s C8 contamination of the affected person’s water.
 A time limit (statute of limitations) applies to those claims.
 Except as to minors or others under disability, the time limit for making a claim expires (in most cases) two years from the time when the C8 linked disease is first diagnosed or two years from the date at which the parties have agreed that the C8 Science Panel’s conclusions are finalized (whichever provides the latest expiration).
 If a lawsuit is not filed within that two year time frame, the affected individual may lose all right to recover compensation through the court system.
 For that reason, we encourage persons who wish to pursue claims based upon health conditions caused by C-8 exposure to contact us without delay.
 We do not accept responsibility for the claim of any person until we receive the required documentation and an attorney/client contract is approved and signed by a member of our law firm and the person who is requesting legal representation.
-To request additional information, or if you have any questions, please contact us through this website or call us toll free at 800-797-9730.
+To request additional information, or if you have any questions, please contact us through this website at 800-797-9730.

 What is the current status of the C8 Health Project, the C8 Science Panel, and class claims for medical monitoring or injury compensation?

 C8 Health Project participants had their blood tested for C-8 levels.
 They also provided their individual medical histories and blood samples which extensively tested.
 The results were analyzed as part of an important study to determine whether or not C-8 exposure is linked to adverse medical effects in humans, and if so, what exact illnesses or diseases C-8 exposure causes.
 Although not every single class member participated in the C8 Health Project, only a very small percentage failed to partake.
 If you fit the definition of a class member (see last paragraph on page 3 of the November 23, 2004 Order Preliminarily Approving Proposed Settlement), you are a member of the class regardless of whether or not you participated in the C8 Health Project.
 C8 Health Project participants should have received reports of their C8 blood levels.
 As of the end of July 2006, a total of 69,096 class members had undergone blood testing and provided extensive medical histories about themselves.
 The data gathered from the blood testing and medical histories of the participating class members was tabulated by West Virginia University, and analyzed by the panel of three epidemiologists (the C8 Science Panel) along with all other information available regarding C-8.
 The C8 Science Panel found probable links between human disease and exposure of C-8.
 As a result, DuPont is now required to pay for medical monitoring (testing) recommended for class members by the independent C8 Medical Panel.
 Also, if you are diagnosed with one of the six C8 linked diseases, a claim (lawsuit) for compensation may be pursued on your behalf against DuPont.
-To request additional information, or if you have any questions, please contact us through this website or call us toll free at 800-797-9730.
+To request additional information, or if you have any questions, please contact us through this website at 800-797-9730.

 For purposes of an individual who suffers from one of the six C8 linked diseases, the probable link finding is conclusive on the question of whether or not C8 exposure can cause the linked disease from which the individual suffers.
 As it currently stands, class members who suffer from a C8 linked disease must file a lawsuit before the time limit for such claims expires.
 Class members are not required to hire our law firms, two of which have litigated C8 claims since before 2001, and all of which have been involved in the C8 Class Action litigation from 2001 forward.
 Our three uniquely experienced C8 litigation law firms are: